| FOR IMMEDIATE RELEASE CONTACT:VALERIE D. WHITE

 Honorable mention: D. M. Becton, Xavier Herald "Convassayshunz"

-(Tie) First place: Michael Grant, The Gramblinite Ryan P. Knight, Southern Digest
+21 BEST INDIVIDUAL GRAPHIC DESIGN(Tie) First place: Michael Grant, The Gramblinite Ryan P. Knight, Southern Digest

 Honorable mention: Stacey Flanagan, Spartan Echo

-22. BEST FRONT PAGE DESIGN
+22. BEST FRONT PAGE DESIGNFirst place: The Famuan

 Second place: The Gramblinite